laravel/docs/upgrade.md

 The container's `make` method no longer accepts a second array of parameters.
 This feature typically indicates a code smell.
 Typically, you can always construct the object in another way that is more intuitive.

+If must continue to pass an array of parameters - you can switch to `makeWith()`.

 #### Resolving Callbacks

 The container's `resolving` and `afterResolving` method now must be provided a class name or binding key as the first argument to the method: